 Types of DRM, its free & open-source providers

-Widevine DRM: Google’s Widevine DRM is compatible with Chrome, Firefox and Edge browser, Android and Chromecast devices.
-Widevine DRM supports HLS, MPEG-DASH, MSS streaming with CENC and CMAF.
-There are two versions of Widevine, Classic and Modular.
+Widevine DRM: Google’s Widevine DRM is compatible with Chrome, Firefox, and Edge browsers, Android, and Chromecast devices.
+Widevine DRM supports HLS, MPEG-DASH, and MSS streaming with CENC and CMAF.
+There are two versions of Widevine, Classic, and Modular.

 FairPlay DRM: DRM solution from Apple, FairPlay DRM securely delivers streaming media using HLS (HTTP live streaming) protocol.
 It has native support on iOS, tvOS, iPadOS, watchOS 7, macOS AND Safari browsers.